kensanata/just-halberds/Knives.md

 Berta nods.
 “Let’s go.”

 As you can see, Claudia improvised as she was talking.
-Berta seemed to expect some sort of reward and she hadn’t prepared anything so she looked at the list of names and picked a name for the stick fighting daughter without missing a beat.
+Berta seemed to expect some sort of reward and Claudia hadn’t prepared anything so she looked at the list of names and picked a name for the stick fighting daughter without missing a beat.
 At the end of the year, the players get to pick one talent to increase.
 There is no stick-fighting talent